History of Wrigley Field in Timeline

 July 1, 1943: All-American Girls Professional Baseball League All-Star Game

 On July 1, 1943, Wrigley Field hosted the All-American Girls Professional Baseball League's first midseason All-Star Game under temporary lights.
-It was the first night game ever played in the ballpark.
+The game featured players from the South Bend Blue Sox and Rockford Peaches versus players from the Kenosha Comets and Racine Belles.
+It was also the first night game ever played at Wrigley Field.

-Since April 1948, WGN-TV has telecast Cubs games from Wrigley Field.
+Since April 1948, WGN-TV has telecast Cubs games.

-1949: Wrigley Field in It Happens Every Spring
+1949: Wrigley Field appears in It Happens Every Spring

 A few brief shots of Wrigley Field appear in the 1949 movie It Happens Every Spring.